wqking/metapp/readme.md

 <a id="a3_11"></a>
 ### Run time generic STL container
-Let's define a `concat` function that process any Variant that implements meta interface MetaIterable
+Let's define a `concat` function that processes any Variant that implements meta interface MetaIterable

 ```c++
 std::string concat(const metapp::Variant & container)